Lynk History, Family Crest & Coats of Arms

 The surname Lynk was first found in Austria, where the name became noted for its many branches within the region, each house acquiring a status and influence which was envied and enrolled by the princes of the region.
 Chronicles mention one Francze Lynke (Lynkehand) of Liegnitz in 1397, and one Herman Lynkfuss of Sorau in 1381.
 The literal meaning of the name was "left-handed," or even "one who is clumsy or awkward," but was taken on by numerous branches of the family.
 They became a power unto themselves, and were elevated to the ranks of nobility as they grew wealthier and more influential.

-Important Dates for the Lynk family
+Early History of the Lynk family

 This web page shows only a small excerpt of our Lynk research.
 Another 165 words (12 lines of text) covering the years 1658, 1816, 1286, 1674, 1734, 1734, 1807, 1658, 1820 and 1905 are included under the topic Early Lynk History in all our PDF Extended History products and printed products wherever possible.